 The rational for approaching obesity as a medical condition requiring intervention to reduce the risk of diabetes, CV events, and other serious diseases is presented, including the importance of understanding the pathophysiologic basis of obesity and the long list of obesity-related comorbidities.

 Major medical society obesity management guidelines which have recently been released are incorporated into the book.
 All currently available anti-obesity medications are covered, including a detailed discussion of the phase 3 clinical trial data for each agent, its mechanism of action, adverse events and contraindications, and drug prescribing information.
+Currently, only a PDF of the book is available.

-Diagnosis and Management of Type 2 Diabetes 13E provides a practical, concise guide to the management of type 2 diabetes.
+Diagnosis and Management of Type 2 Diabetes 14E provides a practical, concise guide to the management of type 2 diabetes.
 All available oral and injectable anti-diabetic agents are reviewed in the book with separate chapters for each class of oral agents, insulin therapy, and glucoregulatory hormones.
 Key clinical trial data on each of the available agents is presented in detail, along with current prescribing guidelines and CV safety and benefit trial data.
 The book contains a treatment algorithm for initial treatment of type 2 diabetes.
 Nonpharmacologic measures, treatment of micro- and macrovascular complications, and a review of the diabetes prevention trials are also presented in the book.